 Southern States University was first established over 30 years ago in Orange County, California and in 2005 was acquired by an education-focused corporation, which immediately re-directed the University and its programs to better reflect the needs of the global business community.
-Since January 2006, SSU has grown from less than 10 students in one location to over 1,000 students studying in Degree Programs (BBA, MBA, MSIT), eight Certificate Programs and six Non-credit Short-term Programs including an Intensive English Program at five campuses: three in San Diego (Fashion Valley, La Jolla & Pacific Beach), one in Orange County (Newport Beach), and one in Las Vegas, Nevada.
+Since January 2006, SSU has grown from less than 10 students in one location to close to 500 students studying in Degree and Certificate Programs at three campuses: in San Diego and Newport Beach, California and in Las Vegas, Nevada.
 The quality, depth and breadth of our faculty, students and staff have been steadily improving quarter-by-quarter, year-by-year, as evidenced by SSU achieving national accreditation in August 2010, by the Accrediting Council of Independent Colleges and Schools (ACICS).
+In December 2017, SSU achieved eligibility status towards regional accreditation with the WASC Senior College and University Commission.

 Our mission is to educate the leaders of tomorrow, while preparing you to develop and achieve your personal and professional goals.
-Our Degree and Certificate Programs have been designed to train you to succeed in the business and digital information world, and to develop tomorrow's industry leaders.
-SSU also offers a world-class Intensive English Program to help non-native English speakers improve their English communication skills, and ultimately to prepare for University level studies.
+Our Degree and Certificate Programs have been designed to train you to succeed in the world of business, information technology, and film studies, and to develop tomorrow's industry leaders.